ChrisWhealy/wasm_sha256/docs/70-grow-memory.md

   (i64.gt_s (local.get $size_diff) (i64.const 0))
   (then
     (memory.grow
-      ;; Only rarely will the file size be an exact multiple of 64Kb, so arbitrarily ;; add an extra memory page
+      ;; Only rarely will the file size be an exact multiple of 64Kb, so arbitrarily add an extra memory page (i32.add
-      (i32.add
-        ;; Convert size difference to 64Kb message blocks (i32.wrap_i64 (i64.shr_u (local.get $size_diff) (i64.const 16)))
+        ;; Convert the size difference to 64Kb message pages (i32.wrap_i64 (i64.shr_u (local.get $size_diff) (i64.const 16)))
         (i32.const 1)
       )